teamhanko/hanko/frontend/elements/README.md

 - `api` the location where the Hanko API is running.
 - `lang` Currently supported values are "en" for English and "de" for German.
 If the value is omitted, "en" is used.
+- `experimental` A space-seperated list of experimental features to be enabled.
+See [experimental features](#experimental-features).

 ## Events